Deen0X/DNXWIN/README.md

 ## AMD/Intel OSD Overlay

 This project allow to show information about FPS, temp, power, etc. The project is original from Brother Chenwk and you can find on [GPD_Devices discord Channel](https://discord.com/channels/243411108940087297/826965330965430272/1045420389368594472).
+For general use, hotkeys are as follows:- CTRL+SHIFT+F7 - toggles on/off OSD CTRL+SHIFT+F8/F9/F10/F11 - loads overlays respectively for resolutions using 1280x.../1600 (or 1680)x.../1920x.../2560x1600
+Load game and see how it is (By default you will see on Live Wallpaper on Windows).

 ## EDITIONS